 You want your employees to love working for you.
 But, no matter how much they enjoy their jobs, you know that they’re still going to desire (and deserve) some time off.

 That’s where paid time off (PTO) comes into play.
-This is a benefit that many companies offer their employees, with a reported 91% of all full-time employees in private industry receiving paid time off.
+This is a benefit that many companies and organizations offer their employees, with a reported 66% of wage and salary workers receiving PTO.

 When it comes to attracting top talent and keeping them on your staff, paid time off matters.
 However, working out the logistics of offering this time to your employees can feel daunting.
 That’s why we’re breaking down the answers to some common questions here.

 Here’s the simplest paid time off meaning we can give you: paid time off is an umbrella term used to describe any time that an employee is away from work, but is still being compensated.

 There are some companies who break paid leave into different categories, such as vacation days, sick leave, personal time, and more that employees will subtract from.

 But, a PTO policy lumps all of those together into a single bank of days that an employee can use to cover a variety of absences—and still get paid.